 - Respect the rights of other users, respect the integrity of the systems and related physical resources, and observe all relevant laws, regulations, and contractual obligations.

 - Respect others' rights to the privacy of their programs and data.

 - Prevent others from learning your password, thus reducing the possibility of illegal use of your account by unauthorized persons.

-- Report suspected unauthorized use of facility resources to the BOL User Relations Office (Kerckhoff Hall, Suite 124) or to [email protected].
+- Report suspected unauthorized use of facility resources to the IT Services User Relations Office (Kerckhoff Hall, Suite 124) or to email@example.com.